how to make a person

 AssertionError: None != {}

-I change the return statement in person.py
+• I change None to a dictionary in the return statement in person.py

 1def factory(